34th Tank Division (Soviet Union): 16th Tank Brigade

 On disbandment, elements of 34th Tank Division were reorganised on 15 August 1941 at Vladimir as 16th Tank Brigade.
 From 1941 to 1945 the brigade was a component of the following Red Army armies and fronts:

-In early February 1945 the brigade was encamped in the area of Bobruisk, Mahilyow Oblast.
+In early February 1945 the brigade was encamped in the area of Babruysk, Mogilev Region.
 It received T-34/85 tanks from factories at Nizhny Tagil and Gorki on 1–3 February 1945, and received Polish personnel supplementation.
 On 5 February 1945 the brigade was bodily transferred from the Red Army to the Polish Armed Forces in the East (16 Dnowsko-Łużycka Brygada Pancerna).
 That day the Supreme Commander of the Polish Army, Lt.
 Gen. Michal Rola-Zymierski, issued Order No. 26/Org. including within the Soviet part of the Polish Army the 16th Tank Brigade, and assigning it to the commander of the 2nd Army.
 The basis for issuing the order was order No. 302010 of the Headquarters, Supreme Commander of the Red Army of 3 October 1944.

 16th Tank Brigade was organized on the basis of war-time Soviet armored brigade Table of Organization and Equipment No. 010/500 - 010/506 numbering 1354 soldiers.
 The units of the brigade were to comprise the following: